Softpanorama

 It uses rsh or ssh protocols on target host (rsh is default, ssh requires -j option)

 winstlcf requires either rsh or ssh communication with the target host.
-You need to check connectivity via one of this protocols before using it.
+You need to check connectivity via selected protocol (for example SSH) before using it.

 Again, due to the age of the script rsh-based communication is default.
 To specify ssh communication you should use -j option.
 In addition it requires a Bourne-compatible shell, and standard UNIX utilities such as grep on the target system but this is given for Unix installs.